 Construction activities are limited to the area as demarcated by Eskom and shown on the site plans.
-Any area outside Eskom owned property, required to facilitate access, construction camps or material storage areas, shall be negotiated with the Landowner and written agreements shall be obtained.
+Any area outside the Eskom servitude area, required to facilitate access, construction activities, construction camps or material storage areas, shall be negotiated with the affected Landowner and written agreements shall be obtained.
+All construction areas shall be cleared in accordance with the Eskom Standard for Bushclearing ESKASABG3.
+Any extra space to be cleared outside the servitude shall be negotiated with the relevant Landowner and approved by Eskom.
+All areas marked as no go areas inside the servitude shall be treated with the utmost care and responsibility.

-Should water be required from sources other than Eskom supply, a written agreement shall be reached between the Contractor and the Landowner in the presence of Eskom.
-Should the Contractor be required to use water from a natural source, the Contractor shall supply a method statement to that effect.
+Should water be required from sources other than Eskom supply, a written agreement shall be reached between the Contractor and the Landowner.
+Should the Contractor be required to use water from a natural source, the Contractor shall supply a method statement to that effect and obtain the required permits.
 Strict control shall be maintained and the ECO shall regularly inspect the abstraction point and methods used.

-No work shall commence until permission is granted from the Environmental Advisor from Transmission Engineering and the ROD from DEAT has been obtained.
+No work shall commence until permission is granted from the Environmental Advisor from Transmission Services and the ROD from DEAT has been obtained.
 The Project Manager shall ensure that all conditions in the ROD are fulfilled before the Contractor occupies the site.
+The Grid shall be kept informed of all developments on construction at all times.
+All the requirements from the Grid must be considered during the construction phase to ensure smooth transition.